dtemir/college-courses-CS/CSC385/README.md

 **Problem Definition:**

-Problem: Consider a maze made up of rectangular array of squares, such as the following one:
+Consider a maze made up of rectangular array of squares, such as the following one:

 <table>